 Rods are also constructed from a few differing materials, most predominantly bamboo, fiberglass and graphite.

 - Bamboo fly rods are great for experienced anglers.
 They are heavy, naturally slow-action rods that require great care to maintain their usability.
 However, they are generally considered the most beautiful of the rod choices, as they have an old and natural feel to them.

 - Fiberglass fly rods are great for beginners or those who are looking for a cheap and durable rod.
 Even if they are inexpensive, their popularity is losing way to graphite rods.

-The scale measures the thickness and weight of fly line that the rod is able to handle.
-For this reason, it is EXTREMELY IMPORTANT to match a fly rod’s weight to a fly line’s weight.
+The scale measures the thickness and weight of the fly line that the rod is able to handle.
+For this reason, it is extremely important to match a fly rod’s weight to a fly line’s weight.
 For example, if you have a light fly rod of 3wt, you would not want to purchase fly line of 8wt, as the rod would structurally not be able to support such a thick line.

 It is important while choosing a fly rod to take all these factors into consideration.
 We have tried to put together a versatile selection of rods, but remember while looking through to select the rod that will best suit your fishing style and needs.

 Considering fly rod weight is of the utmost importance when choosing the best fly fishing rods to buy.
 It’s important to note “weight” isn’t the actual weight of the rod, but the rod’s rating for line weight.
 You can usually find the rod weight labeled on the blank near the grip.
 A 4-weight fly rod, for example, is designed to be matched with a 4-weight line.